 It has enough power to cut trees at least two feet wide.
 I usually work slowly and carefully, so that’s all I need.
 The battery typically lasts for 2 to 4 hours.

 If I made a continuous cut in the limb, it would take about an hour.
 Since I have four pairs of batteries, I’m not worried.
 I’ll gladly suggest this product.

 It doesn’t matter if it’s cold—no mixing of gas and oil.
 Do not play with the carburetor.
 Don’t worry about gas leaks.
 You can leave it in the car and not worry.

 Personal rating: 4.3 out of 5

-3) DEWALT DCCS670X1R Cordless Chainsaw- Best size chainsaw for milling
+3) DEWALT DCCS670X1R Cordless Chainsaw- best chainsaw for milling slabs

 ” what size chainsaw to mill.”